SnistAheads/snistaheads.github.io/index.md

 layout: page
 ---

+# Who are we ?
-# A Student organisation for all sources

-This website showcases the options for the Students for obtaining the resources they need.
+Snist Aheads is a A Student organisation for all sources This website showcases the options for the Students for obtaining the resources they need.
+Looking for the right info ?
+And confused of where to start,how to start,availablity of materrials and unsorted information making a concern.
+Snist aheads is a one stop shop for all your needs which provides a way to make a way !

-## What are the sources
+## What are the sources and resources

-The sources include Materials,Tutorials,Projects an all the help you need.
+The sources guide you in a proper direction as we mentioned above !
+These include .
+1.Code Events and resources
+2.events
+3.gate/gre
+4.internships
+5.Academic materials and study guide.
+And many more!

 ## Coding questions